DanWahlin/CopilotAdventures/Challenges/MSGraph/Beginner/The-Interstellar-Network-of-Starborn.md

 The Starborn civilizations are connected by a vast digital network known as the "Interstellar Network".
 The primary purpose of this network is to maintain records of each Starborn and their roles in the interstellar community.

 As planets and stars have their own orbits and hierarchies, so do the Starborn.
-Each Starborn has a direct superior they report to, and this chain goes up to the Nebula Nomarch, the leader of the entire Starborn civilization.
+Each Starborn has a direct superior they report to, and this chain goes up to the Cosmic Overlord, the leader of the entire Starborn civilization.

 ### Objective

 You are a newly appointed Systems Keeper on the planet Azurea.
 Your first task is to access the Interstellar Network tenant and perform the following tasks:

-1. Create an Interstellar Network tenant if you don't have one already by [visiting their website](https://developer.microsoft.com/microsoft-365/dev-program) and joining the program.
+1. Create an Interstellar Network tenant (if you don't have one already) by [visiting their website](https://developer.microsoft.com/microsoft-365/dev-program) and joining the program.
 1. Study the [documentation](https://learn.microsoft.com/training/paths/m365-msgraph-fundamentals/) to learn how to access the Interstellar Network.
 1. Although the Intersteller Network is extremely advanced, they still use HTML and JavaScript.
-To interact with their network, create a simple HTML page with JavaScript that allows you to:
+To interact with their network, create a simple HTML page with JavaScript that does the following:
     - Sign into the Interstellar Network using your Starborn credentials.
     - Display your profile information.
     - Determine and display who you directly report to in the interstellar hierarchy.